Switches | Outlets & Plugs | Ballasts | Replace Ballasts | Troubleshooting | Light Bulbs | Basic Electricity | Save Energy | Misc

-With conventional dimmer wiring using NM cable, a NM cable supplies 120 volts from the electrical panel to the dimmer outlet box.
+With conventional dimmer wiring using NM cable, a NM cable supplies line voltage from the electrical panel to the dimmer outlet box.

 Another NM cable connects from this dimmer box to the light fixture box.
-Both 120 volts and neutral travel from the switch box to the light fixture box.
+Both line and neutral travel from the switch box to the light fixture box.

 Diagrams shown on this page are simplified for clarity.
 Electrical outlet boxes can have numerous NM cables going in and out.
 See Actual Switch Box Wiring.

 Ground connection diagram is shown separately.